brendan-drew/County-Medicare-Spending/README.md

 For additional information on the rationale/importance of forecasting Medicare spending, please refer to:

 ![alt text](https://github.com/brendan-drew/County-Medicare-Spending/blob/master/images/ols_with_forecast.png)
-#### Figure 1: Distribution of counties in each state by 2014 Medicare spending per beneficiary
+#### Figure 2: Distribution of counties in each state by 2014 Medicare spending per beneficiary

+We can see that the simple regression model fits training data well, and that from 2007 - 2012 Medicare spending appears to be increasing in two of the counties, and decreasing in two others.

+However, particularly in the case of Terrell Co. and Morrow Co.

 * [NHE Fact Sheet (Centers for Medicare & Medicaid Services)] (https://www.cms.gov/research-statistics-data-and-systems/statistics-trends-and-reports/nationalhealthexpenddata/nhe-fact-sheet.html)